Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

-As a summary, the rotation smoothens the transition from SASI to convection, leading to a mixed mode phase.
-These mixed modes appear when the corotation radius moves away from the Brunt-Väisälä radius and exist up to $j\sim30\%$ where the properties of the modes starts to change.
+In summary, rotation smoothens the transition from SASI to convection, leading to a mixed mode regime.
+These mixed modes appear when the corotation radius moves away from the Brunt-Väisälä radius and exist up to $j\sim30\%$ where the properties of the modes start to change to the regime induced by strong rotation.